scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

     plt.tight_layout()
     plt.show()

-It is clearly seen that e.g. natural spline does have the zero second derivative at the boundaries, but extrapolation is non-linear.
+It is clearly seen that the natural spline does have the zero second derivative at the boundaries, but extrapolation is non-linear.
 ``bc_type="clamped"`` shows a similar behavior: first derivatives are only equal to zero exactly at the boundary.
 In all cases, extrapolation is done by